 “Some of the technical ways we do church,” he added, “don’t translate—like chanting the liturgy together in unison or communally cooking and cleaning the space—but our culture and our identity, our hospitality to one another, that translates just fine.”

-About the same time, St. Lydia’s parish coordinator detailed on the church’s blog some of the let’s-try-this-and-if-it-doesn’t-work-try-that experimentation that kept dinner church going.
-Also, Zoom allowed them to initiate prayer sessions, a book study that grew out of the parish’s “commitment to anti-racism work” and a weekly “Oh God!” bible study session.
+About the same time, St. Lydia’s parish coordinator detailed on the church’s blog some of the let’s-try-this-and-if-it-doesn’t-work-try-that experimentation that allowed dinner church to flourish during the worst of the pandemic.
+Also, Zoom allowed them to initiate prayer sessions, a book study that grew out of the parish’s “commitment to anti-racism work” and something called a weekly “Oh God!” bible study session.

 “Many months in, some congregants still yearn for a big pot of soup with rosemary ciabatta for dipping,” she acknowledged.
 “But, she added, “as St. Lydia’s meets tirelessly and robustly on Zoom, the Community is sustained by the fact that when able to meet in person again, St. Lydia’s will not be what it was in March.
 It will be something new, carrying the lessons and opportunities and new faces of Zoom into the next chapter.”

 In Springfield, our dinner church services before the pandemic were themed, and they resembled potlucks.
-(After all, we’re Lutherans.
+(We’re Lutherans, after all.
 Potlucks are in our DNA.)
 At one, for example, we each were asked to bring a snack or dessert from our ethnic heritage.
-(I brought a jar of pickled herring that went over surprisingly well.)
+(I brought a jar of pickled herring, and people actually ate it all.)
 Around the country, pastors interviewed for Christian Century spoke of a variety of ways their churches adapted a “virtual agape meal or dinner church service” when they couldn’t safely gather in person.

 “Although it cannot fully address the human need for physical relationships, it serves as a helpful tool until the longing to worship together as a body can be filled,” said Kendall Vanderslice,” author of the article.
 “This tactile reminder of a future in which we will gather once again to break bread, shake hands, and embrace one another offers something to carry us through to that future, as the Eucharist carries us on toward the new creation.”